Delta Phi Lambda: Symbols

 The sorority's motto is "Let Our Light Shine Forth".
 Its slogan is "Everlasting Sisterhood".
-Its virtues or pillars are Loyalty, Honesty, Respect, Dedication, Integrity, Discipline, and Academic Excellence.
+Its virtues are Loyalty, Honesty, Respect, Dedication, Integrity, Discipline, and Academic Excellence.

 Delta Phi Lambda's colors are navy blue and silver.
 The sorority's flower is the blue rose.
 Its jewel is the jade stone.
-Sisters of Delta Phi Lambda are referred to as DFL, DPhiL, or Butterflies, as derived from the organization's nickname symbol, and mascot.
+Sisters of Delta Phi Lambda are referred to as DFLs or Dedicated Female Leaders.

 In November 2009, The Jade Times newsletter was established as the national publication for Delta Phi Lambda.
 Due to the loss of leadership, The Jade Times ended in 2018.
 Seeing this as an opportunity to restructure the publication, it was voted to change the newsletter to a magazine format.
 The official Delta Phi Lambda magazine was named Everlasting Magazine in May 2021.
 The first issue was released on April 4, 2022.

 Membership

 Membership in Delta Phi Lambda is gained via invitation extended to women attending a college or university with an active chapter.